percona/tokudb-docs/source/using-tokudb.rst

 TokuDB enables you to add or delete columns in an existing table, expand char, varchar, varbinary, and integer type columns in an existing table, or rename an existing column in a table with little blocking of other updates and queries.
 HCADER typically blocks other queries with a table lock for no more than a few seconds.
 After that initial short-term table locking, the system modifies each row (when adding, deleting, or expanding columns) later, when the row is next brought into main memory from disk.
 For column rename, all the work is done during the seconds of downtime.
 On-disk rows need not be modified.

-To get good performance from HCADER, observe the following guidelines.
+To get good performance from HCADER, observe the following guidelines:

 * The work of altering the table for column addition, deletion, or expansion is performed as subsequent operations touch parts of the Fractal Tree, both in the primary index and secondary indexes.